wdi-atx-11/iterator-methods/README.md

 In these cases, the callback often won't be given a name.
 A function without a name is called an **anonymous function**.

-#### Check for Understanding

-5 minutes: In pairs, come up with your own function which utilizes a callback. *Bonus:* rewrite using an anonymous function.

 #### Independent Practice: `sort`